vmware-tanzu/community-edition/docs/site/content/docs/edge/ref-unmanaged-cluster.md

 * fluent-bit at the latest version with default values
 * external-dns at version 0.10.0 with the default values
+* secretgen-controller at the latest version with the default values from the tkg-system namespace
 * app-toolkit at the latest version configured with the provided values

 ```yaml